2013–14 VfL Wolfsburg season

-The 2013–14 VfL Wolfsburg season was the 69th season in the club's football history.
+The 2013–14 season was the 69th season in the history of VfL Wolfsburg.

 In 2013–14 the club played in the Bundesliga, the top tier of German football.
 It was the club's 17th consecutive season in this league, having been promoted from the 2.
 Bundesliga in 1997.

 The club also took part in the 2013–14 edition of the DFB-Pokal, where it reached the semi-finals before losing to Borussia Dortmund.